jmsusanto/KeyValueStoreService/README.md

 # KeyValueStoreService
 A simple K/V store server that records number values for different string keys.
 Similar to a Python dictionary, but via a service that could be shared by code running on different computers.
+The server is also able to compute the factorials

 The method described in the 'Description' section below deploys the server on a docker container for portability, consistency, and various other benefits.